awsdocs/amazon-rekognition-developer-guide/doc_source/API_SearchFacesByImage.md

 For an example, see [Searching for a Face Using an Image](search-face-with-image-procedure.md)\.

+The `QualityFilter` input parameter allows you to filter out detected faces that don’t meet a required quality bar\.
+The quality bar is based on a variety of common use cases\.
+Use `QualityFilter` to set the quality bar for filtering by specifying `LOW`, `MEDIUM`, or `HIGH`\.
+If you do not want to filter detected faces, specify `NONE`\.
+The default value is `NONE`\.

+**Note**
+To use quality filtering, you need a collection associated with version 3 of the face model or higher\.
+To get the version of the face model associated with a collection, call [DescribeCollection](API_DescribeCollection.md)\.

 This operation requires permissions to perform the `rekognition:SearchFacesByImage` action\.

 ## Request Syntax<a name="API_SearchFacesByImage_RequestSyntax"></a>